Connect with us

 UW Center for Dairy Research

 For a harder cheese like cheddar, the cheesemaker adds salt directly to the curds while they’re still in the vat.
 Salting the curds expels more whey and moisture.
-The cheesemaker then packs the curds together in forms or hoops – these are containers that shape the curds into a block or wheel and hold them there – and places them under pressure.
+The cheesemaker then packs the curds together in forms or hoops – these are containers that help shape the curds into a block or wheel and hold them there – and places them under pressure.
 The pressure squeezes the curds in these hoops, and they knit together to form a solid block of cheese.

 Cheesemakers salt other cheeses, like mozzarella, by placing them in a salt solution called a brine.
 The cheese block or wheel floats in a brine tank for hours, days or even weeks.
 During that time, the cheese absorbs some of the salt, which adds flavor and protects against unwanted bacterial or pathogen growth.